Python Data Type Conversion Tutorial

 79

-Hexadecimal is a base 16 number system.
-Unlike binary and octal, hexadecimal has six additional symbols that it used beyond the numbers found in the decimal number system.
+Hexadecimal is a base 16-number system.
+Unlike binary and octal, it uses six additional symbols beyond the numbers found in the decimal number system.

 But what comes after 9?

-Once additional symbols are needed beyond the normal numerical values, letters are to be used.
-So in hexadecimal, the total list of symbols used is: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.
+Once additional symbols beyond the normal numerical values are needed, letters will be used.
+So in hexadecimal, the total list of symbols used is 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.

 Using the same example as earlier: